ADD CONDITION

 Description

-This preparation is intended exclusively for parenteral use following the addition to drugs that necessitate dilution or must be dissolved in an aqueous vehicle prior to injection.
-Sterile Water for Injection, USP is a sterile, nonpyrogenic solution of water for injection, devoid of bacteriostats, antimicrobial agents, or added buffers, and is available only in single-dose containers.
-It is utilized to dilute or dissolve drugs for injection.
-For intravenous administration, an adequate volume should be added to a solute to achieve an approximately isotonic solution, with a pH range of 5.0 to 7.0.
-The chemical designation of Water for Injection, USP is H₂O.
+This preparation is designed solely for parenteral use after the addition to drugs that require dilution or must be dissolved in an aqueous vehicle prior to injection.
+Sterile Water for Injection, USP is a sterile, nonpyrogenic preparation of water for injection that contains no bacteriostat, antimicrobial agent, or added buffer and is supplied only in single-dose containers to dilute or dissolve drugs for injection.
+For intravenous injection, a sufficient amount should be added to a solute to create an approximately isotonic solution, with a pH range of 5.0 to 7.0.
+Water for Injection, USP is chemically designated as H2O.

 Uses and Indications

-This parenteral preparation is indicated solely for the purpose of diluting or dissolving drugs intended for intravenous, intramuscular, or subcutaneous injection, in accordance with the manufacturer's instructions for the specific drug to be administered.
+This parenteral preparation is indicated solely for the dilution or dissolution of drugs intended for intravenous, intramuscular, or subcutaneous injection, in accordance with the manufacturer's instructions for the specific drug to be administered.

 Dosage and Administration